govau/content-guide/_sources/index.md

 published: true
 ---

+The DTA Content Guide and earlier guides were developed with the help of members of the <a href="https://groups.google.com/a/digital.gov.au/forum/#!forum/content-design-in-government" rel="external">Content Design in Government Google Group</a>.
+We are grateful for their continuing guidance.

 We have been closely guided by and used content from:

 - the [Government Digital Service (GDS) Style guide](https://www.gov.uk/guidance/style-guide) and [GDS blog](https://gds.blog.gov.uk/).